Difference Between Prebiotics and Probiotics

 - synthesize vitamin K and B12

 Probably the most important role is prevention, by keeping a healthy bacterial colony we prevent many health problems.
-Examples of probiotics: bifidobacterium, Lactobacillus acidophilus, Lactobacillus plantarum, Lactobacillus reuteri, Lactobacillus rhamnosus, Lactobacillus salivarius, Saccharomyces boulardii, (it is a yeast).
+Examples of probiotics: some Bifidobacterium strains, Lactobacillus acidophilus, Lactobacillus plantarum, Lactobacillus reuteri, Lactobacillus rhamnosus, Lactobacillus salivarius, Lactobacillus gasseri, Saccharomyces boulardii, (it is a yeast).
 Read more about the health benefits of probiotics here.

 The most known natural prebiotic sources for fructans are: garlic, onions, leeks, artichokes, asparagus, bananas, coffee substitutes, chicory root, honey, unpasteurized vinegar, whole grains, soybeans.

-Prebiotics can be taken by themselves, or in combination with a probiotic.
-Sometimes just by taking a prebiotic we give a boost to our gut flora, by feeding it.
-Let's take a look at some of the prebiotics, and their anecdotic health benefits, and possible connections with the probiotics.
+Most of the times just by taking a prebiotic supplement, we can give a boost to our gut flora.
+Let’s take a look at some of the prebiotics, and their health benefits, and possible connections with the probiotics.

 Prebiotics vs Probiotics